Process-Creative/Slate/README.md

 ## Plans
 Current plans for the framework involve bringing it up to date, last updates were a while ago and the tools are desperate for a cleaning.

 Notifications will now be posted to the internal slack channel.
+Hopefully.